DimensionDev/InitialTwitterOffering/README.md

 - [Audit Report](audits/SlowMist_Audit_Report_English.pdf)
 - [审计报告](audits/SlowMist_Audit_Report_Chinese.pdf)

+If you have any security issue to report, please send to <security@mask.io>.

 ## Contribute

 Any contribution is welcomed to make it more secure and powerful.
 Had you any questions, please do not hesitate to create an issue to let us know.